NikodemCelinski/BlackJack/README.md

 2. The game is still somewhat buggy.
 If you encounter any of them you can ping me about what happened.

 3. This application is developed for fun in my free time.
-Unfortunately I didn't have much of it lately.
-(Bachelor Thesis and stuff)
+Recently I'm occupied with something else, but I probably get back to it someday.